mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

-* TK: Issues from Stuart upload
-	* doc set to public but went to doccloud as private

-* TK: Is there a good solution for populating a user's newsroom field in `DocumentCloudCredentials` when no password is present?
+* TK: ability to populate a user's newsroom field in `DocumentCloudCredentials` when no password is present
 	* we would need a new model (`UserInfo`? `UserMeta`), but would it have any info beyond `newsroom`?

-* TK: re-enable adding username to doccloud k-v pair metadata

-* TK: ability to include newsroom even if there's no password

-* TK: welcome email template with account information

-* TK: send emails
-	* `new_user` to superadmin after user signs up
-	* `confirmation` to user after they get perms
-	* `welcome` to new user after superadmin adds them

 * TK: if email domain not whitelisted, update oauth process to redirect to a page that says `Thanks for registering!
 Your account has been sent to an administrator for approval`